 When you decide that you want to become a patient at Tensegrity, you might wonder where to start or what to expect.
 Here is our comprehensive guide for what to expect from your first appointment.

 The first step is to schedule an appointment.
-To schedule an appointment, you can either call, fax, email us, or visit us at either of our locations.
+To schedule an appointment, you can either call, fax, email, or visit us at our location.

 Once you schedule an appointment, you will be required to fill out new patient paperwork.
 You will have the option to either fill that out online here or on one of our laptops when you come to our office before your appointment.
 If you are post-operation or have been recommended by a physician, we ask that you bring your referral/script, or have your doctor fax it directly to us.